 Apart from game viewing, star-gazing and the 4x4 route, other things to do here include dune-boarding, bird watching, wildlife photography and hot air ballooning (which you should arrange beforehand).
 If you don’t have a 4x4 you can go for a dune drive with a guide in the Family Hideout’s vehicle.
 Someone will come to check you’re ok at some point during your first afternoon at camp, so just talk to him and he’ll make a plan for you.
 Alternatively, you can just chill at your campsite, drink in the views and appreciate how lucky you are to be here.

-We stayed at the NamibRand’s Family Hideout which offers two campsites and a self-catering cottage.
+We stayed at the NamibRand’s Family Hideout which offers three campsites and a self-catering cottage.
 For us a private campsite was a perfect way to experience the area on a budget.

 A luxury alternative is to stay at one of the Wolwedans lodges.
 Or for a really special adventure, book a three-day, two-night walking trail with Toktokkie Trails to get close to the environment on foot and discover some of the small creatures that live here.